BBeese/Interview-Prep/Java.md

 ## Abtract

+- Ensures child classes implement a method.
+Enforces Inheritance.
+Enforces method overriding.
 **Fill this in**

 ## Interface
 - Blueprint of a class.
 Only contains method signatures.
 (No body!)
 - Used to achieve total abstraction
+- Enforces standard rules or contracts.
+Specifies WHAT, not HOW

 ```java
 interface x {